rohitrai266853/linux/projects/user-permission-management/README.md

-# Project 3: User and Permission management
+# Project 3: User and Permission Management

-This project demonstrates how to manage users, groups, and permissioons in Linux.
+This project demonstrates how to manage users, groups, and permissions in Linux.

 ---

 ## Steps

-### 1. Create users
+### 1. Create Users

 ```bash
 sudo adduser alice